MerginMaps/docs/src/manage/dashboard/index.md

 ![Mergin Maps Subscriptions details](./mergin-maps-dashboard-subscriptions.jpg "Mergin Maps Subscriptions details")

-Click on **Manage subscription** to visit the subscription management portal where you can update the subscription plan, billing information, see invoices and upcoming payments.
+Click on **Manage subscription** to visit the subscription management portal where you can update the subscription plan, billing information, and see invoices and upcoming payments.

 The subscription management portal can also be accessed [using this link](../subscriptions/#accessing-subscription-management-portal-directly-without-mergin-maps-account).